inrupt/solid-client-errors-js/README.md

 # Installation

-For the latest stable version of solid-client-error:
+For the latest stable version of solid-client-errors:

 ```bash
 npm install @inrupt/solid-client-errors